zenbinhao/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 To generate the dashboard, the IoT Center UI queries device measurements in the InfluxDB bucket.

-IoT Center uses the `queryTable` data structure create visualizations.
+IoT Center uses the `queryTable` data structure to create visualizations.
 To instantiate a query API configuration, the IoT Center `DashboardPage` calls  [`InfluxDB({url: '/influx', token}).getQueryApi(org)`]() from the [influxdb-client-js]() Javascript client library.

 `queryTable(queryApi, query, options)` passes a [Flux]() query in an HTTP POST request to the InfluxDB `api/v2/query` endpoint and returns query results.